nimh-dsst/lunch-and-learn/discussions/static_code_analysis.md

 ## Introduction

-In today's Lunch and Learn, we discussed static code analysis in Python, focusing on linting (flake8), autoformatting (black), import sorting (isort), and type checking (mypy).
+In today's Lunch and Learn, we discussed static code analysis in Python, focusing on linting, autoformatting, import sorting, and type checking.
 Many participants were introduced to static code analysis through tools set up by others, which can feel like magic incantations and be difficult to work with.

 ### Pros